|Previous College:||Fresno Pacific '92|

 Follow Coach Schuller on Twitter - @EWUCoachShu

-In 11 of the last 12 years, Schuller’s teams have earned a spot on the Women’s Basketball Coaches Association (WBCA) Academic Top 25 Honor Roll -- something achieved by only one other team in Division I history (Indiana State).
-Eastern has been among the top five academic teams in the nation in seven of those 11 years, including the 2003-04 campaign when it led the nation with a 3.63 grade point average.
+Schuller has also established EWU Women’s Basketball as one of the nation’s top academic programs in her time in Cheney.
+The Eagles have earned a spot on the prestigious Women’s Basketball Coaches Association (WBCA) Academic Top 25 Honor Roll in 12 of Schuller’s 13 seasons in charge, something achieved by only one other team in NCAA Division I history.
+Eastern has been among the top five academic teams in the country in eight of those 12 years, including the 2003-04 campaign when it led the nation with a 3.63 grade point average.

-Most recently in 2013-14, Schuller coached Lexie Nelson and Hayley Hodgins to All-Big Sky honors with Nelson receiving first team accolades while Hodgins earned honorable mention recognition.
-The Eagles returned to the Big Sky Tournament for the fifth consecutuve year and landed nine student-athletes on the Big Sky All-Academic Team.
+Most recently in 2013-14, Schuller coached Lexie Nelson and Hodgins to All-Big Sky honors with Nelson receiving first team accolades while Hodgins earned honorable mention recognition.
+The Eagles returned to the Big Sky Tournament for the fifth consecutive year and landed nine student-athletes on the Big Sky All-Academic Team.

 while senior Carrie Ojeda was an honorable mention pick.